Pistonight/botw-save-state/README.md

 ## Usage (Key Combos)

 **Make sure you are only activating the key combos while having control of Link.
-The game may bahave weirdly or even crash if you press them in loading screen or title screen**
+The game may behave weirdly or even crash if you press them in loading screen or title screen**

 ### Active and Setting Mode
 There are 2 modes in the save state mod, the Active Mode and the Setting Mode.